betula/node-shared/README.md

 **attach**

-Provide instances of dependencies into object.
-Signature of function same as container.
+Provide instances of dependencies into the object.
+Signature of function same as the `container`.

 ```javascript
 const m = {};